vinaykumar2n/project_pharmeasy/README.md

 # Project_Pharmeasy_clone
-This is group project for unit 2 construct week
+This is a group project for unit 2 construct week

 ## Features
 - Login/signup
-- Searching the medicines by there names
+- Searching the medicines by there names.
-- Adding the medicines to the cart
+- Adding the medicines to the cart with required quantity.
-- Increasing the quantity,deleting the cart items from the cart page
+- Increasing the quantity,deleting the cart items from the cart page.
-- Getting the total price and proceeding to the payment page
+- Getting the total price and proceeding to the payment page.
-- Entering the payment details via different payment options
+- Payment options and order confirmation.

 ## 🛠 Skills
 Javascript,HTML,CSS and Localstorage